 This section details progress towards the implementation of management measures for activities considered capable of affecting the conservation status of the protected feature of the site.
 The protected feature of the site is considered to be sensitive to pressures associated with fishing and 'licensable' activities.

 - There is evidence of mobile demersal activity within the MPA.
 Pelagic and potting activity are also recorded to occur within the MPA.

 - The Marine Management Organisation is the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
 Further information on progress is available on the Marine Management Organisation's webpages.

-- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Croker Carbonate Slabs SAC at present, any future proposals would have to comply with The Conservation of Offshore Marine Habitats and Species Regulations 2017.
+- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Croker Carbonate Slabs SAC at present, any future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).